arduino/help-center-content/content/About Arduino/Compatible Products/Licensing-for-products-based-on-Arduino.md

 ---
-title: "Licensing for software based on Arduino"
+title: "Licensing for products based on Arduino"
 ---

 This article describes the rules under which you can distribute a product based on Arduino.
 These rules apply to all derived products regardless of them being commercial or not, open-source or not.